 In ANSI mode, transactions are always implicitly started and explicitly closed.

-- The first SQL statement in a session executes.
+- The first SQL request in a session executes

-- The first statement following the close of a transaction executes.
+- The first request following the close of a previous transaction executes

 The COMMIT or ROLLBACK/ABORT statements close a transaction.